PsyTeachR/reprores-v2/book/02-repro.md

 If you are working with an R Markdown file, it will automatically use the same directory the .Rmd file is in as the working directory.

 If you are working with R scripts, store your main script file in the top-level directory and manually set your working directory to that location.
-You will have to reset the working directory each time you open RStudio, unless you create a `r glossary("project")` and access the script from the project.
+You will have to reset the working directory each time you open RStudio, unless you create a <a class='glossary' target='_blank' title='A way to organise related files in RStudio' href='https://psyteachr.github.io/glossary/p#project'>project</a> and access the script from the project.

 For instance, if you are on a Windows machine your data and scripts are in the directory `C:\Carla's_files\thesis2\my_thesis\new_analysis`, you will set your working directory in one of two ways: (1) by going to the `Session` pull down menu in RStudio and choosing `Set Working Directory`, or (2) by typing `setwd("C:\Carla's_files\thesis2\my_thesis\new_analysis")` in the console window.